Code360In/katacoda-scenarios-10/control_structures/boolean/step3.md

 evaluates to `x`.
 But if `x` is `undefined` or `null`, the expression's value is `defaultValue`.

 As an example, the call `str.match(regex)` returns an array whose initial element is the first substring matching the regular expression, or `null` if there was no match.

-To see this in action,
+To see this in action in a web page,

-1. Click the following command to exit `node`
-    ```
-    .exit
-    ```{{execute}}
-2. Start a web server:
-    ```
-    npx http-server -c-1
-    ```{{execute}}

-3. Click on the Browser tab to see the result
+1. Click on the Browser tab to see the web page
-4. Enter your age in the text field.
+2. Enter your age in the text field.
 Also, enter a value that isn't a number.
 Observe how the text below changes.
-5. Click on the IDE tab and open the file `index.js`.
+3. Click on the IDE tab and open the file `index.js`.
 See how the `??` operator is used.